You may be eligible for a grant from the UAS School of Education!

 - Serve as a full-time teacher for a total of at least four academic years within 8 calendar years after you completed the program you received the TEACH grant

-- Be classified as a highly qualified teacher at a low-income school
+- Be classified as a highly qualified teacher at a low-income school (Want to know if your school qualifies?
+Check the Teacher Cancellation Low Income (TCLI) Database)

 - Your teaching service must be in a high-need field (which are identified below)